The EU Maritime Profile - maritime safety

 Examples of accidents reported include serious injuries occurring on-board; the pollution of sensitive areas due to damage to the vessel or other accidents related to vessel operations; vessels subject to significant structural damage and casualties which disrupt major port operations; or in extreme cases, the complete loss of a vessel, death of a crew member, or severe damage to the environment due to the accident.

-Ever since 2020 the number of fatalities and injuries resulting from accidents where vessels flying flags of EU Member States were involved, has decreased in relation to the previous years.
-This may have been due to the decrease in the activity of maritime transport due to the COVID impact during 2020 and 2021, but the numbers slightly increased in 2022.
+In 2023, the number of fatalities resulting from accidents where vessels flying flags of EU Member States were involved, decreased in comparison to the previous year but the number of injuries increased.

-The number of occurrences where EU Member State-flagged vessels have been lost in 2022 is a relatively low (3 vessels).
+The number of occurrences where EU Member State-flagged vessels have been lost remains relatively low.

-In the area of pollution events from marine casualties, for 2022 there has been a slight increase in pollution from vessels’ bunkers, but on the other hand there was a dramatic decline in pollution from cargo.
-Release of pollutants in the air has also decreased in relation to 2021.
+In terms of pollution events from marine casualties, in 2023 there has been an increase in pollution in comparison to the previous year.
+On the other hand, release of pollutants in the air has decreased in comparison to 2022.

-For the purposes of the Annual Overview of Marine Casualties and Incidents, there have been established four main categories of vessels (Cargo ships, Passenger ships, Fishing vessels, Service ships), according to their main vessel operation.
-A look into the evolution of occurrences reported for each of these four categories, for vessels under the EU flag, shows that throughout the years fishing vessels are topping the absolute numbers of occurrences reported, followed by cargo ships and service ships.
-Passenger ships are the category with the least reported occurrences.
+For the purposes of the Annual Overview of Marine Casualties and Incidents, four main categories of vessels (Cargo ships, Passenger ships, Fishing vessels, Service ships) have been established, according to their main vessel operation.
+The evolution of occurrences reported for each category, concerning vessels under an EU flag is shown below.

 An important informative factor for marine casualties is the “EU27 ship occurrence indicator”.
-This indicator is a ratio between the number of reported accidents or incidents for a given ship type and the corresponding EU 27 fleet size.
+This indicator is the ratio of the number of reported accidents or incidents for a given ship type and the corresponding EU 27 fleet size.